fedora-infra/fedmsg/doc/config.rst

           ...     "planet": "light green",
           ... }

+    irc_method
+        ``str`` — the name of the method used to publish the messages on IRC.
+        Valid values are 'msg' and 'notice', the latter being the default.

     tweet_endpoints
         ``list`` - A list of twitter/statusnet configuration dicts.
 This is the primary way of configuring the ``fedmsg-tweet`` bot implemented in